Thon123/Machine_learning_Projects_EN/README.md

 Contains:
 1. Iris data set - short and easy introduction to ML - using Pandas, Numpy, Scikit, Matplotlib and Seaborn
 2. Loan prediction - mindly advanced and significantly longer - using Pandas, Numpy, Scikit, Matplotlib and Seaborn
-3. Big Mart Sales - even a little better than previous project - 187th of 4000 on analyticsvydhia, IMPROVE
+3. Big Mart Sales - even a little better than previous project - 187th of 4000 on analyticsvydhia, but still a lot to improve!

 What to improve in next project:
 A. metric score on test/train